bazelbuild/bazel/FAQ.md

 We work on supporting Google's internal use-cases.
 This includes Google's principal languages (C++, Java, Go) and major platforms (Linux, Android, iOS).
-For practical reasons, not all of these are open-sourced.
+For practical reasons, not all of these are currently open-sourced.

 TODO(bazel-team): add link to public roadmap.